obsidianmd/obsidian-help/en/How to/Format your notes.md

 ---

-There is also this alternative heading syntax.
+You can also use the alternative syntax for Heading 1 and Heading 2.
 ```md
 Heading 1
 ===